carringtone-byte/alignment-manifold/README.md

 - **Not supported:** the tested local and nonlinear alternatives do not provide a convincing improvement over the linear baselines.

-This distinction matters for alignment research.
-A representation can be predictable along training time without being governed by one small, universal steering manifold.
+Thus, a representation can be predictable along training time without being governed by one small, universal steering manifold.

 ## Main 7B Result